-Speak to Different Ways of Thinking During Presentations
+Different Ways of Thinking During Presentations

 We think he looks like Captain Birdseye.
 The old one, not the new trendy one.
 Ned Herrmann (Mr Old Birdseye) created a psychometric test in the 1960s.
 A little like the Myers-Briggs test, but easier to remember.
 He realised different people thought differently and spent the next 40 years creating a way of understanding which thinking preference we have.
 The HBDI – Herrmann Brain Dominance Instrument.
 Should you care?
 Only if you present.

-How to Deal With the ‘Zoom Doom’ and Maximise Meetings
+How to Deal With the ‘Zoom Doom’

 We’ve done a few of them before.
 But now, because of COVID-19 online calls and online meetings have become the norm.
 Some people call it ‘Zoom Doom’.
 It’s that feeling of just feeling dog tired, yet not knowing why.
 All you’ve done is sit at your computer and meet people all day.
 Yet, you normally have meetings throughout the day, so what’s so different?

-An ACE Way to Escape the Eternal Nightmare of Bad Meetings
+Escape the Eternal Nightmare of Bad Meetings

 The reason people don’t want productive meetings is that they would inevitably ‘lead to them having to do more work’.
 They secretly like how it is.
 My old boss gave this sage-like advice.
 Was he right?
 Probably.
 He usually was.
-The ‘but’ is that if we accept this as the norm, we are doomed forever.
+The ‘but’ is that if we accept this as the norm, we face doom forever.
 Having to accept that meeting, after meeting, after meeting, is the way it is.
 Are we, therefore, doomed to live in this eternal nightmare?

-The TRUST Formula: Where Do You or Your Colleagues Fall Down?
+Where Do You/Your Colleagues Fall Down?

 Trust has four parts, credibility, reliability, intimacy, and self-orientation.
 In the equation, the first three traits are added together and then divided against the latter.
 Each part has its piece to play in helping us to understand those we do and do not trust, and why.

-How to Deal With the Email Monster and Make Your Working Life Easier
+How to Deal With the Email Monster

-Be Curious!
 Top Tips to Improve Your Negotiation Skills

 When you think of good negotiators, you probably think of a gruff old boy banging his fist on the table.
 In my experience, the better negotiators are the more curious ones.
 There are six stages to negotiation and most people skip the first two – prepare and explore – and go straight to proposal, and then end up in a deadlock on price.